briansunter/site/site/blog/digital-garden.md

 This close connection between project management and knowledge management is enabled by the latest generation of productivity apps and tools.

 ### Show Your Work Book
 I discovered a book called ["Show Your Work!: 10 Ways to Share Your Creativity and Get Discovered" by Austin Kleon](https://www.amazon.com/Show-Your-Work-Austin-Kleon/dp/076117897X?&_encoding=UTF8&tag=bsunter-20&linkCode=ur2&linkId=22458404a31b3fb0eadd25a1eedf51ef&camp=1789&creative=9325) through a productivity blogger named [Ali Abdaal](https://www.youtube.com/watch?v=vyVpRiqOvt4).
-The book only takes 30 minutes to read and is excellent, so I highly encourage it.
+The book only takes 30 minutes to read and is excellent, so I highly reccomend it.

 The book encourages you to share your thoughts and your work-in-progress online, even if you're not an expert, so others with similar interests can follow along with you.